Sure, you are talented, but promotions are for personality more than ability. If you're eager, thoughtful and perma-motivated, you're in with a shout.

 Thought 8: Keep quiet…but when you speak, make it count

 Be the one who listens more than they speak.
-If you're going round taking a genuine interest in people, operating on empathy not ego, working in a way that's not all about you, then you're made of the right stuff and you'll get noticed.
+If you're going around taking a genuine interest in people, operating on empathy, not ego, working in a way that's not all about you, then you've made of the right stuff, and you'll get noticed.

 Particularly if when you do speak up, you have something insightful to say.
 When you're mostly quiet, you have a little bit of mystery.
 People will wonder what you’re thinking.
 This gives you an advantage – what you say will cut through and hit home.
 (Thanks to Jennifer Kahnweiler, PhD, author of Quiet Influence, for some inspiration on this.)